francesca1606/Challenge2/README.md

 The docs folder contains the Doxygen documentation.

-<br/>Inside the main function in main.cpp there are the timings of matrix-vector product of compressed-uncompressed and row/column-wise versions.
+Inside the main function in main.cpp there are the timings of matrix-vector product of compressed-uncompressed and row/column-wise versions.

 <br/>

 --------------------------

 <br/><br/>